CycloneDX/guides/ML-BOM/en/0x22-Design-Model-Card-Parameters.md

 ### Architecture family

-An architecture family defines the structural and data processing methodology of the model's neural network.
-It does not typically describe a single model, but rather describes the general design of the neural network (NN), mathematical approach, context and attention mechanisms and the like.
-It should provide insight to those versed in the field as how the model general is constructed.
+An architecture family defines the model's neural network's structural and data-processing methodology.
+It typically does not describe a single model but rather the general design of the neural network (NN), the mathematical approach, context, attention mechanisms, and the like.
+It should provide insight to those versed in the field on how the model is constructed.

-The model architecture family field should include descriptive names of neural network architectures which would be recognizable to those in the field of Machine Learning (ML).
+The model architecture family field should include descriptive names of neural network architectures recognizable to those in the field of Machine Learning (ML).

 Some examples of commonly referenced neural network (NN) architecture families include: